joakim-brannstrom/dextool_mutate_demo/www/pages/documentation.md

 # Other

 * [Using the snap package] - specific instructions on installing and configuring the Mosquitto snap package.
+* [Dynamic Security plugin] - details of using the Dynamic Security authentication and access control plugin.
+* [Migrating from 1.x to 2.0] - details of changes needed to migrate to version 2.0.

 [mosquitto]:/man/mosquitto-8.html
 [mosquitto.conf]:/man/mosquitto-conf-5.html